by Charlotte Perkins Gilman

 * * *

 Charlotte Perkins Gilman (1860 – 1935) was an American humanist, novelist, writer of short stories, poetry and nonfiction, and a lecturer for social reform.
-She was a utopian feminist and served as a role model for future generations of feminists because of her unorthodox concepts and lifestyle.
+She was a utopian feminist and has remained a polarising figure among feminists because of her unorthodox concepts and lifestyle.

 The Crux on KINDLE